Hatha Yoga: The Foundation of All Yoga | Complete Guide

 Focus

-The primary focus is the balance between strength and flexibility, with an underlying emphasis on breath and present-moment awareness.
-Practitioners develop:
+The primary focus of Hatha Yoga is the balance between strength and flexibility, with an underlying emphasis on breath and present-moment awareness.

-• Physical strength and stability: through holding poses and building muscular endurance
+• Physical strength and stability – through holding poses

-• Mindful presence: through conscious connection of breath, body, and awareness
+• Mindful presence – through the conscious connection of breath and body

 Teacher Role